dotnet/docs/docs/csharp/tutorials/exploration/top-level-statements.md

 :::code language="csharp" source="snippets/top-level-statements/UtilitiesPassOne.cs" ID="SnippetUtilities":::

-Top-level statements can only be in one file, and that file can also contain namespaces and types at the end of the file, after the top-level statements.
+A file that has top-level statements can also contain namespaces and types at the end of the file, after the top-level statements.
 But for this tutorial you put the animation method in a separate file to make it more readily reusable.

 Finally, you can clean the animation code to remove some duplication: